 Traditionally, the couple does not see each other until they walk down the aisle.
 Some couples like to reveal themselves to each before the ceremony!
 This can make for an intimate experience away from the prying eyes of your guests.
 We find that half of our couples choose a First Look and half choose the traditional Aisle Look.
 It also allows for some pretty epic photos that melt our hearts.

 But first looks aren’t just for couples.
 We love when brides and grooms reveal themselves to their family members, bridesmaids, and friends.
 These can also be highly emotional moments that you’ll definitely want to have captured on film.

 Couples often decide to exchange gifts on the wedding day.
-This may happen when they first arrive at the venue, after the festivities are over, or as part of the first look.
+This may happen when they first arrive at the venue after the festivities are over, or as part of the first look.
 Whenever you choose to do it, you’ll need to budget time for it.
 How much time you need to budget depends on the gift.
-For example, if you give your loved one a scrap book, they may want to take the time to look at every photo.
+For example, if you give your loved one a scrapbook, they may want to take the time to look at every photo.
 Yes, every. single. photo.
-That could take up a half an hour or more!
+That could take up to half an hour or more!
 Been there and done that.

 Is the gift wrapped?
 Is it a large gift that needs a little extra help?
 These may sound like minor details, and they are when properly planned for.
 But wedding days can be hectic and adding in these extra details at the last minute can end up costing more time than you had imagined.

 If one of you has musical talent, then there is no more romantic way to make use of it than to serenade your beloved on your wedding day.
 This is very romantic and will make for some sweet photographs.
 But as I’ve been stressing, you can’t just budget for the three or four minutes that your song will last.
 You’ll need to make sure that your partner is ready for your song.
 Heck!
 The serenade may be a total surprise!
 Trying to make time for a quick serenade that wasn’t properly planned for can include much more than the song itself.